timholy/SnoopCompile.jl/docs/src/snoopr.md

 Unfortunately for our investigations, none of these "top level" callers have defined backedges.
 (Overall, it's very fortunate that they don't, in that runtime dispatch without backedges avoids any need to invalidate the caller; the alternative would be extremely long chains of completely unnecessary invalidation, which would have many undesirable consequences.)

-If you want to fix such "short chains" of invalidation, one strategy is to identify callers by brute force search enabled by the `MethodAnalysis` package.
+If you want to fix such "short chains" of invalidation, one strategy is to identify callers by brute force search enabled by the [MethodAnalysis.jl](https://github.com/timholy/MethodAnalysis.jl) package.
 For example, one can discover the caller of `show(::IOBuffer, ::Sockets.IPAddr)` with

 ```julia